teerai/teer-python/README.md

 Check out the [examples](./examples) directory for more usage examples:

 - [Basic Usage](./examples/basic_usage.py): Simple example of using the Teer client
+- [Custom Base URL](./examples/custom_base_url.py): Example of initializing the Teer client with a custom base URL
 - [Usage Payload Example](./examples/usage_payload_example.py): Example of creating a payload for the Teer ingest API

 ## License